Worldwide Patent Cost: Everything You Need to Know

 For those who file both U.S. patent applications and overseas patent applications, you'll be able to file a world patent claim pursuant to the PCT, inside 12 months of the earliest submission date.
 For those who file your worldwide patent software inside 12 months of your earliest submission date (whether or not a U.S. application or overseas application), then your worldwide patent application is given priority as of the original submission date.

 Earlier priority date is vital in lots of circumstances, and if you don’t secure a priority date, it’s possible that prior artwork will surface, which means you’ll lose the chance to acquire protection for your patent in some jurisdictions.
 Many small companies and inventors choose to file a U.S. patent application first since they can still receive priority for worldwide patents.

 It costs less if inventors choose to file a U.S. patent application right off the bat, and there is a 12-month grace period, should you wish to pursue overseas rights.

 If you need help with obtaining a worldwide patent, you can post your legal need (or post your job) on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.